Hailed as one of the most important ornamental plants, the ZZ is a flowering plant that rarely flowers.

 Upon maturity, the flower bends down as low as possible, hoping that some crawling insect will climb on the spathe.
-But the plant has one more trick up its sleeve.

 The female flowers produce pheromones or perfume to lure male insects.
 These insects are led to believe that the pheromones are created by their female counterparts.

 So, they crawl past the male flowers at the top of the cob.
 They drop off tiny pollen grains attached to their bodies when crawling over female flowers at the bottom of the cob.

 All of this occurs under the influence of pheromones.
 Hence, the pollination process is completed, and fertilization takes place.